SAFCSP-Team/dynamic-memory-project/README.md

     /*
     Add your code here
-    2. Assighn a value to the double pointer;
+    2. Assign a value to the double pointer;
     */

     /*